yzhang18/RNA-SeqEZPZ-NF/README.md

 11. [project_ex_out](project_ex_out) contains all the outputs automatically generated by the pipeline.

-Since test dataset provided is a small dataset that are provided to quickly test the installation of the pipeline, below we provided screenshots of the ```plots``` tab which were done on the full example dataset to illustrate the analysis that can be done on ```RNA-SeqEZPZ```.
+Since test dataset provided is a small dataset that are provided to quickly test the installation of the pipeline, below we provided screenshots of the ```plots``` tab which were done on the full example dataset to illustrate the analysis that can be done on ```RNA-SeqEZPZ-NF```.

 Example of table feature where you can search by gene name and get its log Fold-Change, mean of count difference, and whether it is significantly up-regulated, down-regulated or not significant (NS).
 You can adjust the significance cut-offs then export the gene list with adjusted significance cut-offs.